ckaestne/modernpassing/src/6g-ambled-patterns.md

 ## Other Ambled Patterns and Combinations

 Assuming always a sequence of carry-substitution-intercept on right-handed beats (but not necessarily every other beat), there are 45 ambled patterns, where many but not all roughly correspond to a scrambled pattern.
-For most of them videos can be found on passing.zone.
+For many of them videos can be found on passing.zone.
+Here is a spreadsheet with all possible combinations: [https://passing.zone/lukas-ambled-sheet/](https://passing.zone/lukas-ambled-sheet/) -- however, note the nonstandard notation with the manipulator action written on the beat the causal arrow arrives.

-**TODO** Use this sheet currently: https://passing.zone/lukas-ambled-sheet/ -- but should be translated into normal notation when things are thrown.

-Many combinations of these work, including *Ambled B on Toast*
+Many combinations of these work, including *Ambled B on Toast*.